© The Financial Times Ltd 2014 FT and 'Financial Times' are trademarks of The Financial Times Ltd.

 We are now ready to take the next steps in our successful “digital first” strategy.
 This is an exciting but also challenging opportunity for all journalists at the Financial Times.
 It means changes in work practices, a further shift of resources to ft.com and a significant reshaping of the newspaper.

-Our plan is to launch a single edition, global print product in the first half of 2014.
-The new FT will be redesigned and updated to reflect modern tastes and reading habits.
+Our plan is to launch a single edition, global print product in 2014.
+The new FT will be refreshed and updated to reflect modern tastes and reading habits.
 It will continue to exude authority and quality, delivering a powerful combination of words, pictures and data to explain the most important issues of the day.

 The new FT will be a better paper to suit the times.
 It will remain a vital part of our business, contributing significant advertising and circulation revenues.
 But, crucially, it will be produced differently and more easily.
 The changes will impact the structure of the newsroom – and the way we practise our journalism.